-The career fan was developed in a participatory process involving male and female scientists.
+The Career Path was developed in a participatory process involving scientists and researchers.
 It sharpens and defines the career paths and target positions that enable permanent employment at KIT for young scientists.

-Please note that the career path and the positions and transitions contained therein represent the current state of deliberations and that not all procedures concerning the individual positions and transitions have been regulated at present.
+Please note that the career path and the positions and transitions contained therein represent the current state of deliberations and that not all procedures regarding the individual positions and transitions are currently regulated.

-After a successful doctorate, further career planning takes place within the framework of the annual staff meetings in the postdoc phase within the first three years.
+After a successful doctorate, further career planning takes place within the first three years as part of the annual review for employees in the postdoc phase.
 At KIT, two career goals can be pursued:

-- a W3 professorship (intermediate stations externally usually required)
+- a W3 professorship (intermediate positions externally usually required)

-- a permanent position as Recognised Scientist, Established Scient ist or Distinguished Scientist (all positions are associated with permanent tasks in research, teaching and/or innovation; the aim of the Established and Distinguished Scientist is to recognise the scientific achievements of excellent, internationally visible scientists; the procedures for appointment are currently not yet regulated and can therefore not yet be initiated).
+- a permanent position as Recognised Scientist, Established Scient ist, or Distinguished Scientist (all positions are associated with permanent tasks in research, teaching, and/or innovation; the aim of the Established and Distinguished Scientist is to recognize the scientific achievements of excellent, internationally visible scientists; the procedures for appointment are currently not yet regulated and can therefore not yet be initiated)

 Career goals are achieved in different ways within KIT:

-- Tenure-track professors (who may also be externally financed junior research group leaders) are promised a W3 professorship at KIT at an early stage, or
+- tenure-track professors (who may also be externally funded junior research group leaders) early commitment for a W3 professorship at KIT or

-- Selected other junior research group leaders receive an early commitment for a permanent position as Recognised Scientist or Established Scientist (this commitment is currently not yet regulated and can therefore not be officially initiated).
+- selected other junior research group leaders an early commitment for a permanent position as Recognised Scientist or Established Scientist (this commitment is currently not yet regulated and can therefore not be officially initiated).

 Both commitments are subject to a positive evaluation.

-- Irrespective of Multi Track, scientific employees can be taken on indefinitely through the EVA procedure.
+- Independently of Multi Track, scientific employees can be taken on indefinitely through the EVA procedure.

 The entry requirement is success in one of the following positions:

-- Acquisition of an externally evaluated junior research group leadership, e.g., Emmy Noether Program, ERC Starting Grant, Sofja Kovalevskaja Award, Helmholtz Junior Research Group, BMBF Junior Research Group: Most of these externally evaluated and financed junior research group leaderships currently involve temporary employment.
+- Acquisition of an externally evaluated junior research group leadership, e.g., Emmy Noether program, ERC Starting Grant, Sofja Kovalevskaja Award, Helmholtz junior research group, BMBF junior research group: Most of these externally evaluated and financed junior research group leaderships currently involve temporary employment.
 Here, a permanent position can be agreed upon at an early stage through Multi Track after successful evaluation.
-In addition, these individuals can increasingly be offered a tenure-track professorship on the basis of the quality assurance concept.
+In addition, these individuals can increasingly be offered a tenure-track professorship based on the quality assurance concept.
 Since some of the external funding only provides for a duration of five years, the sixth year must be financed by the institute in these cases.

-- Junior research groups recognized by KIT in a standardized procedure: Junior research group leaders recognized according to KIT regulations can also receive a multi-track commitment for permanent employment.
+- Junior research groups recognized in a standardized procedure at KIT: Junior research group leaders recognized according to KIT regulations may also receive a multi-track commitment for an unlimited appointment.

-In addition to the opportunities presented here for pursuing a plannable scientific career at KIT, there are junior professorships and junior research group leaders without tenure or multi-track as well as temporary habilitation positions.
+In addition to the possibilities presented here for pursuing a plannable scientific career at KIT, there are junior professorships and junior research group leaders without tenure or multi-track as well as temporary habilitation positions.
 These have the goal of a professorship or other activity outside KIT.
-KIT thus fulfills its task of qualifying outstanding scientists not only for its own institution, but also for other universities and other research institutions.
+Thus, KIT fulfills its task of qualifying outstanding scientists not only for its own institution but also for other universities and other research institutions.